rockstor/rockstor-doc/disks.rst

 Note the **Role tags** icon indicating this drive has a Role configured.
 If this was not a partitioned device the icon would be a single tag indicating a whole disk role (whole disk roles are a pending feature).
+Also note the difference / similarity of these two as yet un-imported pools, the first "Whole Disk" import option and the second "btrfs in partition" via a redirect role import option.

-Clicking on either the tags icon (Redirect Role active) or the wipe / erase icon will display the :ref:`diskroleconfig` page where the current "active" setting for this partition redirect is displayed.
+Clicking on either the tags icon (Redirect Role active) or the wipe / erase icon will display the :ref:`diskroleconfig` page where the current "active" setting for this partition redirect are displayed.

 .. image:: images/active-btrfs-partition-redirect.png
    :width: 100%